acbsp/bonafide.guru/en/contents.rst

 then advances further, he awakens his natural love for God, and then his success in life is assured.”

-(Śrīmad Bhāgavatam 7.7.17 Shrila Prabhupada’s commentary)
+(Śrīmad Bhāgavatam 7.7.17 |SP|’s commentary)

 We belong to *Brahma-sampradaja*.
 Since Sri Chaytaniya Mahaprabhu joined this *sampradaja* it was called *Brahma-Madhva-Gauḍiya-sampradaja*, or simply *Gauḍiya-sampradaja*.
-In Bhagavad-gītā Shrila Prabhupada quotes *guru-parampara* - Brahma, Narada, Viyasa and so on up to Srila Prabhupada.
+In Bhagavad-gītā |SP| quotes *guru-parampara* - Brahma, Narada, Viyasa and so on up to |SP|.
 After Bhaktisiddhanta Sarasvati Thakur passed away deflections began in our *guru-parampara*.
 This deflections used to happen every time when great acharyas left this world.
 For instance: sects deviating from His teaching appeared immediately after Shri